Sutton-on-Sea: Harbour plans

 The idea of a new harbour was revived in 1891, when the Lancashire, Derbyshire and East Coast Railway was authorised to build a railway line across the country to Sutton.
 Sutton was preferred to Boston, which was also considered, because land was available at Sutton, and Trinity House said that Sutton was the best site for a port of refuge on that coast.
 This was a huge project, and once again the company was unable to raise the money it needed; it built a small portion of the planned railway, and did not start the harbour works.
 Eventually the company became owned by the Great Central Railway, which developed Immingham Docks from 1906.

 Education

 Sutton on Sea Community Primary School was built in 1862 as a National School, becoming a board school in 1887, and a council school in 1903.
 It became a primary school in 1964, and has been called the Sutton on Sea Community Primary School since 1999.

 Media

 Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
 Television signals are received from the Belmont TV transmitter.
 Local radio stations are BBC Radio Lincolnshire, Greatest Hits Radio Lincolnshire, Hits Radio Lincolnshire and Coastal FM, a community based station.
-The town is served by the local newspaper, Mablethorpe & Sutton Leader which publishes Wednesdays.
+The village is served by the local newspaper, Mablethorpe & Sutton Leader which publishes Wednesdays.